b1b2ttt/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

 - Nov 2017: It is possible to have an “unlimited burst credit balance
 - You pay extra money if you go over your credit balance, but you don’t lose in performance
 - Overall, it is a new offering, so be careful, costs could go high if you’re not monitoring the health of your instances

+### Elastic Network Interfaces (ENI)
+1. Logical component in a VPC that represents a virtual network card
+2. The ENI can have the following attributes:
+- 	Primary private IPv4, one or more secondary IPv4
+- 	One Elastic IP (IPv4) per private IPv4
+- 	 One Public IPv4
+- 	One or more security groups
+- 	A MAC address
+3. You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
+4. Bound to a specific availability zone (AZ)